-To promote market growth and safe use through the development of standards, best practices, and market intelligence, consistent with the best interest of the user, in the loading dock and allied products and components industry.
+To promote market growth and safe use through the development of standards, best practices, and market intelligence, consistent with the best interest of the user in the loading dock and accessory products industry.

 To be the recognized independent authority for loading dock equipment and safety best practices.